-At the 2018 Scottish Rural Parliament in Stranraer (14th - 16th November), researchers from Scotland’s Rural College and the James Hutton Institute will be hosting a workshop on what ‘true’ place-based policies mean in rural areas.
-In our second blog post on this topic, we are pleased that Jonathan Hopkins, James Hutton Institute is able to explain more about the evidence needs to support place-based rural policies.
+This is the second of two blog posts about place-based rural policy.
+In this blog post on this topic, we are pleased that Jonathan Hopkins, James Hutton Institute is able to explain more about the evidence needs to support place-based rural policies.
 The previous post can be accessed here and explains what exactly is place based rural policy.

 Many would argue that it has never been easier to access numerical data about people and places in Scotland.
 Partly because of OpenData principles, public bodies release large volumes of freely accessible data via online portals such as statistics.gov.scot and data.gov.uk.
 Many datasets are frequently updated: population estimates for small areas, for instance, are published annually.
 Additionally, several widely-cited ‘official’ indicators provide helpful insights into different locations.
 The Scottish Index of Multiple Deprivation, for instance, can be used to identify highly deprived locations; while the Urban Rural Classification combines important information on settlement size and, for rural areas and small towns, remoteness from urban areas.
 These data resources are potentially a major asset in the context of place-based policies in Scotland: those focused on local areas, and tailored to their particular characteristics and issues.
 It might be tempting to assume that stakeholders in the public, private and third sectors, and local residents and community groups, can easily find data for their local area on a range of important issues, and effectively use it for different purposes.